hallback01/ConnectFour-Assignment/README.md

 # FourInARow-Assignment
 An artificial intelligence assignment in school.
-I chose to recreate the game "four in a row", using Godot 3.4.4 with c++(GDNative) as the scripting langauges.
+I chose to recreate the game "four in a row", using Godot 3.4.4 with c++(GDNative) as the scripting langauge.

 # Build script source (debug)
 cmake -B build -DCMAKE_BUILD_TYPE=Debug